8bitgeek/yaze/README.md

 fdc@cliwe.ping.de

-Various trademarks are the property of various organisations.
+Various trademarks are the property of various organizations.